 I trained in enzymology and structural biology through studies of cofactor containing metalloproteins and photoinduced electron transfer reactions.
 I was then drawn to understand mechanisms of photochemistry and redox chemistry in signal transduction.
 My group researches: 1) molecular interactions and assemblies that mediate receptor signaling and energy sensing in bacterial chemotaxis, 2) the entrainment of circadian clocks by photoreceptors, 3) the structure and function of the flagella motor, 4) the enzymology of nitric oxide signaling in bacteria and 5) fundamental properties of photochemistry and electron transfer that are relevant to these and related systems.
 Our research areas are linked by studies of common components and similar chemical mechanisms.
 Molecular structure and radical generating systems are unifying themes in our work.
 To correlate structure with function we combine genetic and chemical manipulation of proteins, solution biochemistry, x-ray crystallography and scattering, various spectroscopies (particularly pulse-ESR), cryo-electron microscopy (cryo-EM), cellular studies, and small-molecule high-throughput screening.
 Ultimately, we aim to target key elements of central sensory systems for the development of new therapeutics.
-In this regard, we have recently focused our bacterial pathogenesis studies on spirochetes, which cause important diseases and rely on motility for infection.
 I am co-I of the MacCHESS Cornell synchrotron resource, co-PI of the ACERT ESR-spectroscopy NIH-R24 research resource and serve as Cornell's representative on the NE-CAT (synchrotron) advisory board.
 I initiated the biological cryo-EM center at Cornell.
-Complementary to my research, I also have strong interests in leadership and science education, serving as the Chair of my department for the past six years, Associate Chair for the three preceding years, the previous director of graduate studies and as a co-PI and executive committee member for several NIH training grants.
-I have Vice-Chaired and Chaired the GRC on Sensory Transduction in Micro-organisms and am currently Chair of the GRC on Photosensory Receptors and Signal Transduction (2024).
-I served on the organizing committee for the 2019 Society for Research on Biological Rhythms meeting and the International Conference on Flavins and Flavoproteins.
-I am currently co-editing a Frontiers research topics series on "De-Crypting Cryptochromes".
+I have served as the Chair of my department for six years, Associate Chair for the three preceding years, the previous director of graduate studies and as a co-PI and executive committee member for several NIH training grants.
+I have Vice-Chaired and Chaired two different Gordon Research Conferences.
 As an HHMI professor, I created the CHAMPS program, which aims to increase participation of underserved undergraduate students in biomedical research through both education and research engagement.
+To date over 160 URM students have benefitted from CHAMPS.
 I teach in Cornell's graduate student research ethics course and served for 5 years on the publication committee of the ASBMB.
-As Chair of Chemistry and Chemical Biology.
-I strived to bring best practices in mentoring and education to my department through invited speakers and professional development workshops.
-Currently, I serve as interim Associate Dean for Math and and Science in the College of Arts and Sciences and oversee the College's efforts directed at Diversity, Equity and Inclusion.
+As a PI, I have graduated 33 PhD students (14 women and 3 URMs) and 5 MS students and are currently mentoring 9 PhD students.
+I have mentored 12 postdocs.
+My students have progressed to careers in academia, the pharmaceutical industry, biotech, science consulting, government and K-12 education (see below).
+My trainees attend many local and international meetings and workshops (NIH, SBGRID, NCCAT, ACERT, Rosetta), including Gordon Research Seminars (I have chaired or vice-chaired 4 GRCs).
+In addition to continuous adherence to tested research procedures, we focus one lab meeting per semester on rigor, responsibility and reproducibility in science.
+I have taken courses on Conflict Resolution and Effective Interactions in Organizations and attended the Cornell Provost's year-long Academic Leadership Series.
+In 2018, I attended the AAU STEM Education Initiative Workshop.
+Through HHMI I participate in the annual HHMI Professors meeting, which focuses on new developments in STEM education and mentoring and have served as a reviewer for the HHMI Graduate Gilliam Fellowship, whose purpose is to increase diversity among the scientific workforce.
+As Chair of Chemistry and Chemical Biology, I strived to bring best practices in mentoring and education to my department through invited speakers and organized workshops.
+I recently served as interim Associate Dean for Math and and Science in the College of Arts and Sciences and oversaw the College's efforts directed at Diversity, Equity and Inclusion.